holandajunior/AidemBot/README.md

 $ npm install
 ```

+### Running server

+We use the Heroku platform to serve the webservice located in `server` folder.
+However, feel free to use any host.

 ### Config

 Since we need a Telegram and Spotify tokens and other configurations stuff, you must update the *config.js* file in root folder.
-Just to organize the development, it is better do not use the main Telegram and Spotify tokens shared with all contributors, so you need to create your own Tokens to develop your improvements and contribute with the project sending a PR.
+Just to organize the development, it is better do not share the main Telegram and Spotify tokens with all contributors, so you need to create your own TOKEN (Telegram) and CLIENT SECRET (Spotify) to develop your improvements and contribute with the project.

 ## Folder structure